mahir-b0/mahir-b0.github.io/_pages/about_einstein.md

 Currently a 2nd year student at UNSW studying a Bachelor of Computer Science with an interest in information/cyber security.
-Check out the different tabs to see what I get up to in my academic career.

 I'm also interested in sports like MMA, football and basketball, and in my spare time I like to write, work out and watch mountaineering videos (planning to summit Kosciuszko this year).